philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 In the above, `path(x,z) :- edge(x,y), path(y,z).` becomes `path(x,z) :- edge(x,y), path(y1,z), y = y1.`

 This transformation is useful because many languages do not offer nonlinear patterns.
-For example, this transformation is needed in the for loop interpretation of rules.
+For example, this transformation is needed in the for-loop interpretation of rules.

 ```python
 for (x,y) in edge: